Third in a series of articles by Skydive Spaceland on Safety …

 This is something locals should have a pretty good idea of; we spend so much time in the aircraft on the climb to altitude, and we should spend some of it looking outside for the options we have for off landings.
 Your pilots have.
 Your safest option may be an off landing even if you think you can just barely make it back to the DZ.
 If it is back at the drop zone, remember that the pilot may be trying to return there in an airplane that has no power to perform a go-around and avoid you if you make the mistake of crossing the runway at a low altitude.
 Follow runway crossing guidelines in all situations (do not fly over the runway under 1,000 feet).

-If you haven’t thought of YOUR answer to the questions above, maybe you should take a few moments to do so.
+If you haven’t thought of YOUR answer to these questions, maybe you should take a few moments to do so.

 I guarantee your pilots have.